ReesMorrison/NetlifyBlogThemes/content/post/2021-06-26-sailing-ships-from-old-ironsides-a-poem-by-oliver-wendell-holmes/SailingShipsIronsides.md

 draft: yes
 ---

 A poem by Oliver Wendell Holmes, intended to save the venerable warship, the USS Constitution, from being dismantled, conveys some of the blast and blood of naval warfare.
-We can draw other concepts related to Sailing Ships from the poem.
+Old Ironsides and its 44 guns holds the honor of being the world's oldest ship of any type still afloat.
+This famous We can draw other concepts related to Sailing Ships from the poem.

 <!--more-->